 MFA is often used for accounts that house sensitive information, such as online bank accounts or medical benefit portals.
 It’s a secondary method of security (after username/password) on a software administrator login page.

 MFA increases the safety of a system’s data by requiring the software user to enter a unique code upon entry of administrator login credentials.
-Only when the user enters the code provided by the software, which typically is sent to the user via text, will that user be granted access to the system.
+Only when the user enters the code provided by the software, which typically is sent to the user via an authentication app or email, will that user be granted access to the system.